vipulnaik/diet-exercise-health/events/2024/2024-sleep-tracker.md

 * Cases where I went to sleep less than 3 hours after finishing my last meal

-* Cases where I went to bed more than 30 minute after the target time by which I need to get into bed
+* Optionally, cases where I went to bed more than 30 minute after the target time by which I need to get into bed (though I may not always record such cases)

 I plan to start recording starting 2024-10-11.
 I might also write separate documents on more complex incidents, but for cases where it's